John J. Phelan

 John Joseph Phelan (June 24, 1851 – November 6, 1936) was an American politician who served Secretary of the State of Connecticut, coroner of Fairfield County, Connecticut, and was a member of the Connecticut House of Representatives.
 He was also the second Supreme Knight of the Knights of Columbus.

-Early life
+Early life and education

 Phelan was born to Michael and Catherine (White) Phelan in County Wexford on June 24, 1851.
 He graduated from the Wexford Christian Brothers' School in 1865 and worked for his father's granite business.
 He and his father immigrated to the United States in 1870 and worked as a marble and granite cutter.
 He began studying law in 1874 and began practicing following his graduation from the New York University School of Law in 1878.
 On December 25, 1879 he married Annie D. Fitzgerald.
 They remained married until her death in 1929.

 Political career

 Phelan began his political career in 1880 as a member of the Bridgeport Board of Aldermen.
 He was elected to the Connecticut House of Representatives in 1884.
 In 1896 he was the Democratic nominee for Speaker of the House.
 He became the Bridgeport city attorney in 1889.
 He was the Democratic nominee for Secretary of the State in 1890, however electoral challenges and a legislative deadlock prevented him from being seated.
 He was elected two years later and served from 1893 to 1895.